-The Scottish Government has ambitious carbon reduction targets for the public sector and, following the declaration by the government of a climate emergency, there has been a renewed focus on the public sector leading the way in reducing carbon emissions.
+The Scottish Government has ambitious carbon reduction targets for the public sector and, following the declaration by the government of a climate emergency, there has been a sharp focus on the public sector leading the way in reducing carbon emissions.
 The Commission's Climate Action Plan sets out our commitment to achieve net zero emissions by 2025 and zero direct emissions by 2030 and a route map to how we will achieve that.
-The Commission has seen a considerable reduction in its emissions from 58 tonnes in 2019 to 16 tonnes in 2020.
+The Commission has seen a considerable reduction in its emissions from 58 tonnes in 2019 to 13 tonnes in 2021 (16 tonnes 2020).
 This is due to limited travel and commuting by staff as a result of the pandemic.
 Our focus is on addressing internal factors such as greener travel, resources, procurement and awareness.
-We are reviewing our home working and travel policies to ensure learnings over the last year on how we work are captured and the benefits realised in the long term.
+We have updated our home working and travel policies to ensure learnings that changes to how we work are embedded and the reduction in travel and the resulting benefits realised in the long term.